 Having the extra closet space had been very nice up to this point, so I wanted to be able to keep part of it as a clothes closet.
 I kept the large dresser that was originally in the closet, and filled it with stationary items, crafting supplies, etc. I then added curtains to keep the clothes out of sight, while still allowing the room to look like an office.
-The long curtain panels came from Walmart.
+The long curtain panels came from Lowe’s.
+I found them while I was waiting for my paint to be mixed.
 They matched my color scheme perfectly!
-I was able to find shorter, sheer panels there also, at a great price.
+I found shorter, sheer panels at Walmart, for a great price.
 They allow the sun to shine in all day long.
 All the curtains together cost me less than $25.

 Time to figure out the furnishings.
 I envisioned a white desk.
 I knew we had a white desk that was not being used in the basement, so that could save me some money.
 That’s one perk of getting older, I’ve accumulated plenty of stuff over the years.
 I thought it would need some work, and at the very least to be repainted, but after cleaning it up, it looked great.